-Package your Electron app into OS-specific bundles (.app
+Package your Electron app into OS-specific bundles (.app, .exe, etc.) via JavaScript or the command line.

 Supported Platforms | Installation | Usage | API | Contributing | Support | Related Apps/Libraries | FAQ | Release Notes